Barbuda’s climate is sub-tropical with a temperature range from 18°C to 45°C. Rainfall is seasonal, usually with an average of under 100 cm per year.

 A study carried out as long ago as 2002 by Richard Bicknell, at that time a student at the Institute of Energy at De Montfort University in Leicester, explored the possibility of an alternative energy project for Barbuda.
 Since then we have waited and finally been rewarded with a new plant for solar energy, opening soon.

-It devastated every home and business on Barbuda and forced the evacuation of the whole island to Antigua (luckily Irma had not hit Antigua at all) In the aftermath of this disaster, the struggle to be allowed to return to Barbuda began.
-It took many weeks to get transport, aid and in some cases it took over two years to get electricity back.
-Even now some people are still re-building and using tents.
-Many Barbudans have said the immediate aftermath of the hurricane including the compulsory evacuation and the extended, long-overdue permission to return to salvage and repair our homes was worse for the island than the hurricane itself.
+It devastated every home and business on Barbuda and the government forced an evacuation of the whole island to Antigua (Irma hadn’t hit Antigua at all) In the aftermath of this terrifying disaster, the struggle to be allowed to return to Barbuda began, as bulldozers started on the new airport for PLH instead of helping with repairs.
+It took many weeks to get transport for local people, to get aid out of Antigua and in some cases it took over two years to get electricity back.
+Even now some people are still re-building and left using tents.
+Many Barbudans have said the immediate aftermath of the hurricane – especially the compulsory evacuation and the extended, long-overdue permission to return to salvage and repair our homes – was more devastating for the island than the hurricane itself.

 The worst hurricane prior to this was 22 years before – Hurricane Luis – which was a Category 4 while it was over Barbuda in September 1995.
 This time it hit both islands and again the aftermath was made worse by the lack of interest in Barbuda from the Antigua government at the time.